HumanSignal/label-studio/docs/source/guide/labeling.md

 Refer to the full list of customizable hotkeys in the [`keymap.json` file of the `label-studio-frontend`](https://github.com/heartexlabs/label-studio-frontend/blob/master/src/core/settings/keymap.json) repository to update a different hotkey combination.

+!!! warning
-You cannot use this environment variable to remove an existing or add a new keyboard shortcut.
+    Do not use the environment variable to remove an existing or add a new keyboard shortcut.

 ## Customize the labeling interface

-Click the settings icon when labeling to configure the labeling interface to suit your labeling use case.
+Click the **Settings** icon when labeling to configure the labeling interface to suit your labeling use case.

 For example, keep a label selected after creating a region, display labels on bounding boxes, polygons and other regions while labeling, and show line numbers for text labeling.